 Determining sound levels for the entire proposed power plant site is a complex task but noise in the vicinity would be primary caused by the turbine(s).
-The site plan considers several equipment arrangement of Siemens Gas Turbines (SGT) including two SGT-400, a single SGT-700, and a single SGT-750.
-The manufacturer has performed noise measurements for each SGT, which ranges from less than 80 to less than 85 dBA when measured 1 meter from the SGT (Siemens 2010a, Siemens 2010b).
-Although the specific type of fuel gas compressor has not been determined, it is expected to generate similar noise levels as the SGTs and, if necessary, could be installed with an enclosure to reduce the noise levels to 85 dBA or less.
+The site plan considers several equipment arrangement of turbine solutions to include combined cycle and simple cycle options.
+The proposed equipment arrangements would generate noise levels ranging from less than 80 to less than 85 dBA when measured 3.28 feet (1 meter) from the equipment using data from several turbines (Siemens 2010a, Siemens 2010b, Solar Turbine 2012) which meet the criteria and serve as a typical example for noise levels presented here.
+Although the specific type of fuel gas compressor has not been determined, it is expected to generate similar noise levels as the turbines and, if necessary, could be installed with an enclosure and/or shrouding to reduce the noise levels to 85 dBA or less at the source to ensure that the 60 dBA contours presented in Figure 3.3-4 would not be exceeded.

 Noise sources can be classified as either point sources where the source remains in one place for extended periods of time or line sources generated by moving objects along a linear corridor such as highway traffic.
-The standard reduction in noise for point sources, such as an installed turbine, is 6 dB per doubling of distance from the source.
-Objects or terrain between the noise source and the receiver will affect the magnitude of noise reduction but this simple formula provides a useful estimate (Occupational Safety and Health Administration 2013).
-Within 105 feet (32 meters) from any single SGT considered under the Proposed Action noise levels would be 55 dBA or less.
-Two SGT installed would approximately double the sound energy (3 dB greater) of a single SGT resulting in noise levels of 58 dBA at 105 feet (32 meters).
+The standard reduction in noise for point sources, such as an installed turbine, is 6 dBA per doubling of distance from the source (Occupational Safety and Health Administration 2013).
+Using that estimation, the noise level would decrease to 60 dBA between 33 and 59 feet (10 and 18 meters) from the turbine for the 80 and 85 dBA noise sources, respectively (see Figure 3.3-4).
+Two turbines installed would approximately double the sound energy (3 dBA greater) of a single turbine at all distances.
+Objects or terrain between the noise source and the receiver will affect the magnitude of noise reduction and may cause additional reduction in sound levels due to shielding.

-Buildings within 100 feet (30 meters) of the Haybarn Site are industrial in nature and not sensitive to noise.
-Although not considered a noise sensitive receptor, the Marine Corps Mechanized Museum is located on Vandegrift Blvd over 2,500 feet (762 meters) from the Haybarn Site sufficiently far from the SGTs to avoid noise levels above ambient.
+Buildings within 59 feet (18 meters) of the Haybarn Site are industrial in nature and not sensitive to noise.
+Although not considered a noise sensitive receptor, the Marine Corps Mechanized Museum is located on Vandegrift Boulevard over 2,500 feet (762 meters) from the Haybarn Site sufficiently far from the turbines to avoid noise levels above ambient.
 Aircraft operating at the nearby MCAS Camp Pendleton runway overlay the area between the two proposed sites, as depicted in Figure 3.7-2, and would remain the dominate source of noise in this area.
 The flight tracks displayed in Figure 3.7-2 were developed for the MCAS Camp Pendleton Air Installations Compatible Use Zones study and represent average flight paths that aircraft may use but are not limited to (Marine Corps Installations Command 2017).

-A natural gas line would be installed within portions of Rattlesnake Canyon Road and Vandegrift Boulevard, replacing a section of an existing line that runs through Rattlesnake Canyon Road.
-(Figure 2-1).
+A natural gas line would be installed within portions of Rattlesnake Canyon Road and Vandegrift Boulevard, replacing a section of an existing line that runs through Rattlesnake Canyon Road (see Figure 2-1).
 No equipment associated with these natural gas lines would generate sufficient noise to impact adjacent areas.